 Below are four ways that document automation can help you keep your work on track.

 1. Custom workflows for your business

 Every firm has a unique document creation and approval process.
 Whether it is a particular partner who needs to sign off on a document or a paralegal who needs to create the initial draft, the checklist can be long and daunting without a system to keep things on track.

 Document automation makes it easy.
 You don’t need a programmer to automate your workflow.
 With the right solution, you can create customized workflows for your firm to get the work where it needs to be at the right time.
-That way, you can automate repetitive tasks and keep legal matters moving forward, getting each piece of your firm’s work in front of the right people.
+That way, you can automate mundane and repetitive tasks and keep legal matters moving forward, getting each piece of your firm’s work in front of the right people.

-2. Document automation to save time drafting
+2. Save time drafting

 Document templates are the backbone of your work.
 You shouldn’t have to create every document from scratch every time.
 With document automation, you are able to generate fully drafted and branded legal documents by filling out an online form.

 You can create and upload key templates to use time and time again.
 Then, creating a new document for your client is as simple as filling out a form to populate all the fields you need.
 That way, you don’t need to comb through a complex document to make sure you have ticked all the boxes.
 Automation can shave off hours of your time so you can save your firm money and deliver documents to clients quickly.

 From Engagement letters and NDAs to Share Purchase Agreements and Lease Packages, automation can help you generate hundreds of letters and forms within minutes.
 Learn how in our latest webcast, “Introduction to Document Automation.”

 3. Simple collaboration with your clients